ymmyk/trpc-ui/CONTRIBUTING.md

 yarn
 ```

+When adding new dependencies, be sure to add them in the correct package, and not the top level `package.json`.

 ### Development App

 Included in this repo there is a development app that makes it easy to work on `trpc-ui` locally.
 It is a `next.js` app that will render the router included in the dev app.
 To run it, do: